khalecl/know3/README.md

 1. **Ingest** — Drop your documents. know3 extracts text, removes junk, and splits it into optimized chunks.
 Each chunk is embedded into a vector for semantic search.

-2. **Generate** — Select a content domain (Generic, Coding, Scientific, Legal, Business, Literature, Research Papers). know3 sends each chunk to your local LLM with domain-optimized prompts and generates instruction/output training pairs.
+2. **Generate** — Select a content domain. know3 sends each chunk to your chosen backend (local Ollama preferred, or Cloud Inference) with domain-optimized prompts and generates instruction/output training pairs.

 3. **Export** — Download your training data in 5 formats ready for fine-tuning any LLM.

-4. **Chat (RAG)** — Have multi-turn conversations with your documents using hybrid search (vector + keyword + Reciprocal Rank Fusion).
+4. **Chat (RAG)** — Have multi-turn conversations with your documents using hybrid search.
 Responses stream in real-time with source citations.
+Cloud fallback available for speed.

 ---